-Task 3.4 and the corresponding deliverable (D3.4) defines the initial design and specification of the network programming interfaces that enable the development, optimization and adaptation properties required for the SEMIOTICS framework to support the deployment of network services from all SEMIOTICS layers and its seamless interaction with IoT Applications, as specified by SPDI patterns.
-T3.3 and T3.4 furthermore detail the application relations, i.e., the field and cross-domain connectivity (IIoT Gateway to Backend) relevant for service profiling in the SSC, and the associated semantic descriptions facilitating interoperability.
+Task 3.4 and the corresponding deliverable (D3.4) defines the initial design and specification of the network programming interfaces that enable the development, optimization and adaptation properties required for the SEMIoTICS framework to support the deployment of network services from all SEMIoTICS layers and its seamless interaction with IoT Applications, as specified by SPDI patterns.
+T3.3 and T3.4 furthermore detail the application relations, i.e., the field and cross-domain connectivity (IIoT Gateway to Backend) relevant for service profiling in the SSC, and the associated semantic descriptions and pattern-driven NBI specification facilitating interoperability.

-Task 3.5 is an overarching integration/implementation task that aims to describe the integration path of the SSC in the generic SEMIOTICS middleware, as well as its implementation, comprising the networking toolkit.
+Task 3.5 is an overarching integration/implementation task that aims to describe the integration path of the SSC in the generic SEMIoTICS middleware, as well as its implementation, comprising the networking toolkit.